Does increasing your credit limit affect credit scores?

 • If you request a credit limit increase and your credit card issuer uses a hard inquiry to review your credit, it could temporarily lower your credit scores.

-• If an issuer proactively raises a cardholder’s credit limit, it may involve a soft inquiry, which doesn’t affect credit scores.
+• If an issuer proactively raises your credit limit, it may involve a soft inquiry, which doesn’t affect your credit scores.

-• Capital One credit limit increases don’t hurt credit scores because they involve soft inquiries.
-That applies whether you requested the increase or you were offered it.
+• Capital One credit limit increases don’t hurt credit scores because they use soft inquiries.
+That applies whether you requested the increase or were offered it.

-• A credit limit increase may help you improve your credit scores by lowering your credit utilization ratio.
+• A credit limit increase may help you improve your credit scores by lowering your credit utilization ratio—as long as you are continuing to use your card responsibly.

 Monitor your credit for free